Driving While Suspended or Revoked

 DUI & Alcohol-related Suspensions

 If you are facing a DUI charge in Illinois and have had your license suspended, there is no better firm to defend you than the Law Offices of Andrew Nickel.
+Not only is the firm experienced with a traffic ticket Yorkville, they are serious trial attorneys.

 It is much easier to convince a prosecutor to not charge you with a felony than it is to convince her to reduce a felony back to a misdemeanor.